MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 2. Open a Windows PowerShell session with the **Run as an administrator** option.

-3. Run the [Install-AIPScanner](/powershell/module/azureinformationprotection/Install-AIPScanner) cmdlet, specifying your SQL Server instance on which to create a database for the Azure Information Protection scanner.
-When you are prompted, provide the credentials for the scanner service account (\<domain\user name>) and password:
+3. Run the [Install-AIPScanner](/powershell/module/azureinformationprotection/Install-AIPScanner) cmdlet, specifying your SQL Server instance on which to create a database for the Azure Information Protection scanner:

     ```
     Install-AIPScanner -SqlServerInstance <database name>